darshils2001/info201-project/README.md

 ## Domain of Interest
 **Why are you interested in this field/domain?**
-1. It's relevant to everyone, affecting all of us.
+1. Every individual is experiencing the effects of the Coronavirus pandemic in some way, shape, or form, just as we all bear responsibility for slowing its spread.
+Nine months of lockdown, well over a quarter of a million Americans dead, and millions more infected have lead to one of the largest mass casualty events in our history.
+A brutal virus that relegates individuals to their homes is the enemy of the small business, with tens of thousands closing in the wake of our economic downturn.
-2. We're interested to know the scope of such a global recession, and how it affects small business owners.
+2. We know that the recession/depression has resulted in the permanent closure of thousands of small businesses in the wake of COVID-19.
+What is the scope of this devastation?
+Is there a business size most likely to close, or is the likelihood of closure more tied to profit/ expenditure per employee?
+Local businesses are integral to every community, with certain establishments gaining a special or cult status with its residents.
+What is Seattle without Dick's Drive-In?
+What about your favorite local coffee shop on the Ave?
+These establishments who do not have the luxury of being "too big to fail" are currently in a perilous position - what is our government doing about it?
-3. The federal response has been highly politicized, with White House aides openly sharing their discontent for “Blue” states; we're interested to see if there be a difference in business closings that relate to the 2016 electoral college map.
+3. The federal response to Coronavirus relief has been highly politicized, with White House aides openly sharing their discontent for “Blue” states.
+Just as every citizen has to deal with the Coronavirus, we all bear a burden of our federal response (or lack thereof).
+Does the difference in business closures also fall into these partisan lines?
+Or, like the virus, do populated/heavily concentrated areas see higher business closures compared to rural America?

 **Related Projects/Studies**
 1. [PNAS](https://www.pnas.org/content/117/30/17656) economic impact study on over 5,800 small businesses in the United States